 When to Go to Real Alcazár de Sevilla

 The Real Alcazár de Seville is possibly the most popular place to visit in Seville.
 Therefore, I’d highly recommend booking your tickets online in advance.
 It is possible to get tickets on the day but you will have to wait in line, possibly for hours.
+By booking in advance you get to skip the line and have guaranteed entry.
 If tickets for the day you want to go are sold out then you can book a guided tour to receive priority entry.

 For the best chance of getting those Instagrammable photos, go either first thing in the morning or towards the end of the day.
 Visitors are limited to 750 at any given time, but arriving early will help you get ahead of the crowd.
 Later in the afternoon can also be quieter.